ventrebleu/manual/README.md

 - I think in-person meetings are very important, especially when kicking off a new project or when you never met someone.

 ## Times/hours I like to work
-- Maker’s time in the morning, meetings in the afternoons.
+- Maker’s time in the morning, meetings in the afternoon.
 - Interestingly, my most creative time is during my workout in the morning.
 I call it my Deep Workout®.

 ## Things I love